katsele/katsele/README.md

 - 👋 Hi, I’m @katsele
-- 👔 I'm leading Design Systems team and
+- 👔 I'm leading Design Systems teams and
 - 🎓 I have 15+ years of experience in Design (mostly UX/UI and a bit of frontend)
 - 👀 I’m interested in web technologies
 - 🌱 I’m currently learning ReactJS